How is it different from “just “ thinking?

 Discover your own answers:

+We’ve all been in situations where others offer us advice, as we try to deal with something.
+It can be tempting to listen to them, especially if you can’t see a way forward and someone else appears to have the answers.
+However, while others may have useful information to offer, it’s important not to be influenced by their opinions, their perceptions.
+Give yourself the time to examine your own thinking, as opposed to taking on what someone else thinks.
 In order to find your own answers, explore what you already know and consider what information you need that could help you.
 It can be useful after you receive input from someone else, to be given the chance to think afresh for yourself, to be asked “having heard that, what do you think now?”

 Own your thinking, Own your destiny:

 Sometimes we say the things we need to hear.
 When you express yourself in a Thinking Session, you may hear yourself say things you didn’t realise you were thinking or feeling.
-You may realise things you hadn’t noticed before.
-That can help you see what needs to be done.
-New possibilities may be revealed.
+You may have insights, that reveal possibilities.
+In the calm spaciousness of a Thinking Session, your thinking will improve and you can also build your confidence about what needs to be done.
+Knowing your own mind will not only lead to better decision-making, it will also increase the likelihood that you’ll follow through on it and make it real.

 When you own the thinking, it can empower you to own what comes next.